The biggest tax cut in history? Not quite.

 The Treasury measured the sizes of tax cuts by looking at the revenue effects of the bills as a percentage of gross domestic product -- in other words, how much federal revenue the bill cuts away as a portion of the economy.
 Reagan's 1981 cut was 2.9% of GDP.
 Obama's tax cut extensions in 2010 and 2012 were 1.3% and 1.8%, respectively.

-Trump's tax cut, by contrast, if it passes, is estimated to be about 1% of GDP per year.
-Even excluding Obama's cuts -- which were really extensions of previous cuts -- Trump's tax reform bill will have nowhere near the effect on revenue that Reagan's did.
-Trump's cuts for individuals are temporary in the Senate's legislation.
-So, like Bush, he's really setting himself up for another president to get to take credit for his tax legislation in 2025.
+Trump's tax cut, by contrast, is estimated to be about 1.1% of GDP per year.
+Even excluding Obama's cuts -- which were really extensions of previous cuts first enacted by Bush -- Trump's tax reform bill will have nowhere near the effect on revenue that Reagan's did.
+Trump's cuts for individuals are temporary.
+So, like Bush, he's potentially setting himself up for another president to get to take credit for his tax legislation in 2025.

 When multiple tax cuts and increases by the same President are grouped, Trump's cut shrinks further.
 Bush's cuts come in at 1.4% of GDP.
 Even accounting for Reagan's rollbacks after 1981, his first-term cuts exceed Trump's bill.

-The calculation for Trump's bill's revenue effect is made by taking the Joint Committee on Taxation's estimated budgetary effects for the Senate bill from 2019 through 2022 and dividing by the Congressional Budget Office's cumulative GDP projections through the same period, while factoring in the joint committee's estimated growth effects.
+The calculation for Trump's tax bill's revenue effect is made by taking the Joint Committee on Taxation's estimated budgetary effects for the tax bill from 2019 through 2022 and dividing by the Congressional Budget Office's cumulative GDP projections through the same period, while factoring in the joint committee's estimated growth effects.
 A four-year window average is used because it is the same baseline the Treasury report uses, and it is also the period where the bill costs the most.
-The cost of the final bill Congress passes is likely to be similar to the Senate bill's.

 All calculations, including those in the Treasury report, start with the static estimates of the bills.
-They don't try to estimate economic effects -- just the revenue effect of the legislation.

-Part of the reason the current proposals have less of a cut than previous bills is because of how the legislation is being passed.
-Republicans are using "budget reconciliation" to get it passed without Democratic votes.
-That allows the GOP to bypass a filibuster, but it also reduces how deep any cuts can be.
-"Particularly for a bill like this, large timing gimmicks, like the sunset, become really important," said Greg Leiserson, a former Treasury economist who's the director of tax policy at the Washington Center for Equitable Growth.
+Part of the reason the current proposals have less of a cut than previous bills is because of how the legislation was passed.
+Republicans used "budget reconciliation" to get it passed without Democratic votes.
+That allowed the GOP to bypass a filibuster, but it also reduced how deep any cuts can be.
+"Particularly for a bill like this, large timing gimmicks, like the sunset, become really important," said Greg Leiserson, a former senior Treasury tax economist who's the director of tax policy at the Washington Center for Equitable Growth.

 Reagan, the saint of "trickle-down economics," cut rates to corporations and to individuals across the board in 1981, giving the largest cuts to high earners.
 Reagan's 1986 tax reform made substantial changes to the tax code's structure to try to simplify it.
 Whether Reagan's cuts helped or hurt the rich and whether they are the reason for the growth the economy experienced during the 1980s is still a matter of debate.

-Note: Editor's note: An earlier version of this story first appeared in December.